 Well, try pre-sorting your dirty clothes BEFORE they go in the wash for an absolute laundry game-changer!

 In the laundry, allocate a drawer or basket for each category: socks, undies, whites, lights, darks, colours or the name of who it belongs to.
 Whatever categories suit your family best.
 And then you wash each one and it makes sorting on the other end so much easier.
 Genius.

 Turn it into a game with your little ones and get them to sort it for you, and in time, they’ll learn to put their dirty clothes straight into the allocated drawer.

 Is there anything that this handy duo can’t do?

 Use vinegar in place of fabric softener to leave your clothes super soft.
-It also works to remove any excess residue built-up on the clothes from detergents and traditional fabric softeners and not to mention it’s budget-friendly.
+It also works to remove any excess residue built-up on the clothes from detergents and traditional fabric softeners – and it’s budget-friendly.
 And don’t worry, the vinegar smell doesn’t hang around – it dissipates during the wash!

 You can also make up a paste with vinegar and bicarb to help treat stains before they go into the wash.